Flockjay/ckeditor5/README.md

-# CKEditor&nbsp;5 Fork
+# CKEditor 5 Fork

-This is a forked version of CKEditor 5 with additional customizations and features.
 The original repository can be found at [ckeditor/ckeditor5](https://github.com/ckeditor/ckeditor5).

 ## Modified Packages